Criticism of copyright: Non-scarcity

-There is an argument that copyright is invalid because, unlike physical property, intellectual property is not scarce and is a legal fiction created by the state.
-The argument claims that copyright infringement, unlike theft, does not deprive the victim of the original item.
+Copyright critics claim that unlike physical property, works restricted by copyright are not scarce because copies can be made without destroying the original or depriving anyone else of ownership.
+As a policy choice, many states have established copyright systems, which create scarcity by punishing people who make unauthorized copies.
+Accordingly, critics frequently observe that copyright infringement is not the same as theft, because theft deprives someone of access to what has been taken.

-Historical comparison
+Uncertain economical impact

-It is unclear if copyright laws are economically stimulating for most authors, and it is uncommon for copyright laws to be evaluated based on empirical studies of their impacts.
+It is uncommon for copyright laws to be assessed based on empirical studies of their impacts.
+Critics argue that it is unclear whether copyright laws are economically beneficial for most authors.

 Information technology related concerns

-One of the founders of Piratbyrån, Rasmus Fleischer, argues that copyright law simply seems unable to cope with the Internet, and hence is obsolete.
+Co-founder of Piratbyrån Rasmus Fleischer has argued that copyright law simply seems unable to cope with the Internet, and hence is obsolete.
 He argues that the Internet, and particularly Web 2.0, have brought about the uncertain status of the very idea of "stealing" itself, and that instead business models need to adapt to the reality of the Darknet.
 He argues that in an attempt to rein in Web 2.0, copyright law in the 21st century is increasingly concerned with criminalising entire technologies, leading to recent attacks on different kinds of search engines, solely because they provide links to files which may be copyrighted.
 Fleischer points out that Google, while still largely uncontested, operates in a gray zone of copyright (e.g. the business model of Google Books is to display millions of pages of copyrighted and uncopyrighted books as part of a business plan drawing its revenue from advertising).
 In contrast, others have pointed out that Google Books blocks out large sections of those same books, and they say that does not harm the legitimate interests of rightsholders.

 Others have suggested that copyright law must be reformed as a matter of national security, proposing that Western countries make legal carveouts for text and data mining so as to remain ahead in the AI arms race.